paulinglucas/mlb-bets-ml-algorithm/README.md

 Data gets saved in .pickle files so user does not need to run long program each time it needs to gather data. **Make sure to delete pickle files each time you run main.py program so you don't accidentally overlap data in selected years.**

-2. Run the magic.py program to train neural network
+2. Run the magic.py program to train your neural network
 ```
 $ python magic.py
 ```